Currency:

 Thank you pages for signing up or filling out a form are perfect examples of this kind of situation.
 You don't want browsers to index such a subpage, and you don't want them to know about links leading from it to a particular offer or to a link to an e-book, for example.

-How to use the noindex and nofollow tags?
+How to use noindex and nofollow tags?

 Step 1: Copy the code below: